strongloop/strongloop.com2/_posts/2019-09-05-august-milestone.md

 > - User declaratively defines what kind of data-access patterns to provide (CRUD, KeyValue, etc.) and what datasource to use under the hood.
 > - `@loopback/boot` processes this configuration and registers appropriate repositories & controllers with the app.

-The first step was to build a new component that will provide the default CRUD REST operations.
+The first step was building a new component that will provide the default CRUD REST operations.
 The [PR#3582](https://github.com/strongloop/loopback-next/pull/3582) introduces a new package `@loopback/rest-crud` that can be already used today as an alternative solution to `lb4 controller`.

 In the next step, we needed to research the best design for model configuration and booter implementation.
 The [PR#3617](https://github.com/strongloop/loopback-next/pull/3617) offers a proof-of-concept prototype demonstrating the proposed design.
 We are excited about the extensibility of the proposed approach, as it will make it very easy for 3rd-party developers (including application developers) to implement their own flavor of Repository and Controller classes to be used with the new Model API booter.